ArrakisFinance/v2-tutorials/README.md

 ### Step 6: Monitor your position

-Check out the full details of your position with
+Check out the full details of your position with:

 ```
 yarn tutorial1-status --network polygon